International & Cross-Border Employment Law & Partnership Law Advice

-We are known for our in-depth understanding and experience of international and cross-border employment and partnership matters.
+We are known for our in-depth understanding and experience of international and cross-border employment and partnership issues.
 Over 80% of our recent employer matters have a cross-border or international element.

 We represent many multinational businesses with UK operations, particularly US and German businesses.
 We advise senior executives, expatriates and founders with cross-border issues and disputes.
-We also act for US and other international law firms (and their partners) on cross-border partnership and employment issues.
+We also act for US and other international law firms (and their partners) on cross-border partnership and employment law issues.

 We are a founding member of international employment law alliance, Innangard.

-Relevant languages spoken within our lawyer team include French, Spanish, Italian and Japanese.
+Relevant languages spoken within our lawyer team include French, Italian and Spanish.

-- Anna Birtwistle provides UK employment law advice to, and co-ordinates legal advice across Europe, Asia, the Middle East and Africa for a global outsourcing HR and benefits provider.
+- We provide UK employment law advice to, and co-ordinate legal advice across Europe, Asia, the Middle East and Africa for a global outsourcing HR and benefits provider.

-- Anna Birtwistle advised a global luxury brand on setting up operations in the UK and provide day-to-day HR and employment law assistance to the client.
+- We advised a global luxury brand on setting up operations in the UK and provide day-to-day HR and employment law assistance to the client.

 - David Fisher assisted a US law firm whose US based client was considering the purchase in a pre-pack arrangement of a business in the UK which was in administration involving complex TUPE issues.

-- Clare Murray and Anna Birtwistle advised a US law firm on the performance management of a group of UK partners, with a view to minimising potential claims.
+- Clare Murray advised a US law firm on the performance management of a group of UK partners, with a view to minimising potential claims.

 - Clare Murray advised a US law firm on the investigation and resolution of sex discrimination allegations against certain key UK partners.

-- Advised a partner in the Paris office of a global firm (with an English law LLP Agreement) on his proposed expulsion from the firm.
+- We Advised a partner in the Paris office of a global firm (with an English law LLP Agreement) on his proposed expulsion from the firm.

 - Clare Murray advised a US attorney partner working in London for a leading US law firm, who was being threatened with expulsion for behavioural and performance reasons.